 How is FEMM different from other methods of fertility awareness or natural family planning?

 FEMM is primarily a mucus method with an emphasis on LH testing for targeting ovulation.
 They have well-researched medical management protocols that all FEMM trained doctors are able to use.
 I recommend you check out FEMM's website for more information.

 blog post with a bit more insight on the differences between

 There are multiple other methods of FAM/NFP and many teachers in all methods.
 If you are not sure which method you want to pursue, I recommend researching all the methods and decide what fits your lifestyle and goals the best.

-I offer a free introductory video to FEMM.
+I offer a free (prerecorded) intro video to FEMM.
 I know that many other teachers offer the same, or will go through a free intro class with you in real time on their particular method.
 Don't be afraid to reach out to ask questions!